Have you been injured? you may have a case.

 Can I coordinate if I have employer-provided health insurance?

-Yes, you can coordinate so long as your employer’s health insurance plan is not a self-funded ERISA plan with an unambiguous coordination of benefits clause that clearly states that the plan will not be “primary” for an employee’s car accident-related medical expenses.
+According to Michigan No-Fault auto insurance law, you can coordinate so long as your employer’s health insurance plan is not a self-funded ERISA plan with an unambiguous coordination of benefits clause that clearly states that the plan will not be “primary” for an employee’s car accident-related medical expenses.

-How does ERISA affect coordination of benefits?
+How does ERISA affect coordination of benefits of Michigan No-Fault auto insurance?

 An unambiguous coordination of benefits clause makes clear that the ERISA plan will not be the primary payer for car accident-related medical expenses where coverage is available through a No-Fault Michigan auto insurance policy.